Cândido de Oliveira

 Cândido Plácido Fernandes de Oliveira (24 September 1896 – 23 June 1958) was a Portuguese football player, coach, and sports journalist.

-The trophy Supertaça Cândido de Oliveira is named after him.
+The Portuguese Super Cup is named after him, being officially known as Supertaça Cândido de Oliveira.

 Life and career

 Oliveira was educated at Casa Pia.
 He played for Benfica from 1911 to 1920, moving then to Casa Pia in 1920, of which he was one of the founders.
 He had his only cap for the Portugal national team, in the first game ever of the Selecção das Quinas, on 18 December 1921, a 1–3 loss to Spain in Madrid, a game which he captained.

 Oliveira was also a coach of Sporting and was in charge, for several times, of the Portugal national squad, including at the 1928 Olympics.

 He was one of the founders of the sports newspaper A Bola in 1945.
 He also published several books about football.

 His opposition to the Portuguese dictatorship landed him several stays in prison, including an imprisonment at the infamous Tarrafal prison.